 Kirkland has a significant senior adult population, and activities offered at the Kirkland Senior Center are increasingly popular.
-Trends in senior programming for the next decade will include a
+Trends in senior programming for the next decade will include a demand for:

-- Health and fitness programs; - Diverse programs that address the expanding age range of the senior population and its subsequent variety of activity levels; - Programs that provide for transportation to and from the activities.
+- Continued learning activities; - Health and fitness programs; - Diverse programs that address the expanding age range of the senior population and its subsequent variety of activity levels; - Programs that provide for transportation to and from the activities.